The Neighbors: Income

 (3.4%), among others.

 The Neighbors: Languages

 The languages spoken by people in this neighborhood are diverse.
 These are

 tabulated as the languages people preferentially speak when they are

 at home with their families.

 The most common language spoken in the Saint Josephs Villa

-neighborhood is English, spoken by 92.5% of households.
-Some people also speak Spanish (5.8%).
+neighborhood is English, spoken by 87.0% of households.
+Other important languages spoken here include Spanish and Hebrew.